 Real-Time Strategy games, such as Starcraft and Command & Conquer, is a genre that was at the heart of PC gaming in the 1990s and continues to remain a dominant PC genre in Asian countries like South Korea and China.
 The genre requires fast-paced clicking using a mouse, making implementation on consoles very difficult; ironically, the game often considered the first RTS, Herzog Zwei, was a Sega Mega Drive / Genesis console game.
 The genre has certainly seen evolution, but the premise of collecting resources, spawning an army, and sending it into battle, has remained relatively constant throughout RTS history.
 Today, the most popular RTS games are called MOBAs (Multiplayer Online Battle Arenas), with games such as League of Legends and DOTA 2 being some of the most played games in the world.

-However, even with retail PC game sales slowing, digital distribution has been expanding within the last few years.
-Popular digital distribution services like Valve's Steam, EA's Origin, and Desura helped in boosting the sales of PC games and have helped in making many indie games popular.
+In the mid 2000s, numerous developers started to focus more on console development, and they feared that online piracy was causing them to lose money on the platform.
+Retail PC games have also seen a massive decline of sales around the same time, causing many to think that PC gaming was losing popularity in favor of consoles.
+However, even with retail PC game sales slowing, digital distribution has been expanding within the last decade.
+Popular digital distribution services like Valve's Steam, EA's Origin, and Battle.net helped in boosting the sales of PC games and have helped in making many indie games popular.
 Other digital distributors, like GOG, sell older PC games that either don't sell in retail anymore or are too old to be compatible with newer operating systems.
 These services allow you to play older games and usually sell them for less than $10 while also being free of DRM.
 The Humble Indie Bundle and other alternatives have been a great resource in downloading numerous indie and retail games for prices set by the end user.
 The majority of the proceeds go to the game developers as well as numerous charities.
 These type of services help in having an easy way to play PC games and having developers keep in touch with their communities.

 A primary issue with PC gaming is the barrier to entry due to cost.
 Pricing of a PC depends on what type of performance a user wants when it comes to playing games, but for people who want to play games at maximum settings, it can cost at least $1000 to build and up to $3000 to buy from a manufacturer.
 In order to play some of the biggest, most graphically impressive games on PC at maximum settings with a stable framerate, it may require a user to upgrade their computer components every 2-3 years.
 However, thanks to better optimization of games and the creation of lower level APIs such as AMD's Mantle, the barrier of entry for PC gaming has been decreasing and lower-end hardware can be used to run games with decent performance.